-Generating newsletter campaign ideas can be challenging if you want to do it regularly—especially when marketers already have their hands full with numerous other tasks.
+Generating newsletter campaign ideas can be challenging if you want to send them regularly, especially when marketers often juggle completing tasks!

-With visual communication being a key component of content marketing strategies, creating impactful newsletters has to be a priority for brands—running out of ideas isn’t an option.
+With visual communication being a key component of content marketing strategies, ideation for impactful newsletters has to be a priority for brands.
+Why?
+Because running out of ideas isn’t an option!

-In this article, we share ten ways you can repurpose existing content for your company’s newsletters.
+In this article, we’ll share 9 ways that you can repurpose existing social media and video content for your company’s newsletters.

 Generate newsletter campaign ideas from social media

-While emailers can be text-based, images are a great way to increase clicks.
-They also give recipients an idea of what to expect within the email.
+While emails can be text-based, images are a great way to increase clicks.
+Strong images can also give recipients an idea of what to expect within the email.

-But marketers don’t want to design a new header for every email—so, why not make life easier and repurpose a visual that has already been designed?
+This is why headers are so important, but marketers don’t want to design a new header for every email.
+So, why not make life easier and repurpose a visual that has already been designed?

 An image like the one below can be used on social media to thank donors.
 It can also be repurposed as a header for your newsletter templates.